Lomberg scores in OT to lift Panthers past Lightning, 6-5

 Two nights after stopping 32 of 33 shots to win Game 2 on the road, Vasilevskiy finished with 41 saves in Tampa Bay’s first home playoff game in more than two years.
 The Lightning had been 28-0-0 when leading after two periods this season, including the playoffs.

 Goalie Chris Driedger made his second career postseason start for Florida.
-Sergei Bobrovsky, a 5-4 loser in Game 1, replaced him at the start of the third period and stopped all nine shots he faced to get the victory.
+Sergei Bobrovsky, a 5-4 loser in Game 1, replaced him at the start of the third period and stopped all nine shots he faced for the victory.

+“I’m really proud of the guys.
+We were down 5-3 after that second period and we get the W,” Bobrovsky said.
+“It’s a big win for us, but it’s only one game.
+We enjoy it tonight and get ready for the next one.”

+Lightning coach Jon Cooper expects his team to bounce back in Game 4.

 BENNETT’S RETURN